unrealwork/axibase-collector/jobs/docker.md

 ### Enable Remote API Access on Docker Hosts

-* Login into Docker host via SSH and generate [client and server certificates](docker-certificates.md).
+* Log in to the Docker host via SSH and generate [client and server certificates](docker-certificates.md).

-* Configure Docker daemon for secure access by default.
+* Configure the Docker daemon for secure access by default.

 * Edit the `/etc/default/docker` file for Ubuntu or create a `/etc/sysconfig/docker` file for CentOS: